bahlo/arne.me/content/articles/write-your-own-ssg.md

 ## What now?

-I hope this article left you either validated that rolling your own not worth it and you want to keep using a framework or interested to see what's on the other side.
+I hope this article left you either validated that rolling your own is not worth it and you want to keep using a framework, or interested to see what's on the other side.

 If you're in the latter camp, you can check out the [source of this website](https://github.com/bahlo/arne.me) to get some